autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The user should be able to post a comment to the group by clicking the comment button 6.
 If the user reaches the max character count for a comment, an error will be displayed.

-50. **TO DO** The system should display comments below the group information and show these comments in chronological order with the most recent comment being at the top.
+50. **COMPLETE** The system should display comments below the group information and show these comments in chronological order with the most recent comment being at the top.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view comments on blog posts in chronological order.

-51. **TO DO** Users must be able to view and reply to comments on each post from a thread system below the post.
+51. **COMPLETE** Users must be able to view and reply to comments on each post from a thread system below the post.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view comments on blog posts 7.
 User should be able to view and reply to comments that are connected to a blog post.